 In my mind there are three types of campers.
-The itinerant workers travelling around wherever work takes them, using only tiny tents to sleep in or renting site caravans; those that are looking for cheaper holidays, eating and sleeping in camper vans loaded with bicycles; and those few who enjoy the actual art of camping – the joy of sleeping under canvas, eating under starry skies and enjoying the feeling of being outdoors, far removed from the urban life of bricks and mortar.
+Itinerant workers travelling around wherever work takes them, using only tiny tents to sleep in or renting site caravans; those that are looking for cheaper holidays, eating and sleeping in camper vans loaded with bicycles; and those few who relish every aspect of the art of camping – the joy of sleeping under canvas, eating under starry skies and enjoying the feeling of being outdoors – far removed from the urban life of bricks and mortar.
 I would count myself in the latter category with a few provisos.

-I came to camping late in life, with the arrival of Man to be precise.
-Our relationship had started to get serious and it was suggested that after I went to be introduced to my future father in law, we should explore the Normandy coastline, staying in the small town of Yport where Man had previously enjoyed a lively New Year’s Eve.
-It was then mentioned that staying meant camping.
-Now, this was an activity I had contemplated before, great to do with kids, but I never quite got around to doing, probably because it was a challenge too far for a single Mum.
-But I like a challenge and will have a go at most things, at least once – Bungee jumping is a flat NO – I therefore agreed.
+I came to camping late in life, with the arrival of Man, to be precise.
+Our relationship had started to get serious and it was suggested that after I went to Holland to be introduced to my future father-in-law, we should explore the Normandy coastline, staying in the small town of Yport where Man had previously enjoyed a lively New Year’s Eve.
+It was then mentioned that ‘staying‘ meant camping.
+Now this was an activity I had contemplated before as great to do with kids, but never quite got round to doing it, probably because it was a challenge too far for a single Mum.
+But I will have a go at most things, at least once (though Bungee jumping is a flat NO!), so I therefore agreed.

-Yport, is a village with a congregation of grey austere houses built in flint, huddled in the cleft of a valley that leads to the sea.
+Yport is a village with a congregation of grey austere houses built in flint, huddled in the cleft of a valley that leads to the sea.
 We found the municipal camp site.
-Empty of other campers, it appeared to be a small field on the outskirts of town, containing a flat brick outbuilding, which I later learnt housed flush toilets and ‘pay by the centime’ showers.
-A tiny tent was unfolded from the boot of the car and was soon laid out in the ‘best’ position on fairly flat ground backed by trees, looking down towards the village.
+Empty of other campers, it appeared to be a small field on the outskirts of town containing a flat brick outbuilding which, I later learned, housed flush toilets and ‘pay by the centime’ showers.
+A tiny tent was unfolded from the boot of the car and laid out in the ‘best’ position on fairly flat ground backed by trees, looking down towards the village.
 Other paraphernalia was unpacked, the tent erected, a lilo and sleeping bag were laid into place.
 Then we zipped up our new home and strolled into the village to buy provisions.

 The weather was not kind and it started to rain, profusely.
-Whilst away a local urchin had thought fit to stone the tent causing a small rip.
-Man, in the best boy scout manner, pulled a repair kit out of his bag and mended it immediately.
-My most entertaining moment of the night was watching him crouched under the tent’s petite canopy, umbrella in hand, cooking quail and vegetables on a saucepan balanced on the smallest of Camping Gaz stoves, whilst I sat inside, crossed legged, dry and holding a glass of red.
-That could be said to be the making of our relationship, maybe because I didn’t complain about the lumpy lilo, the lack of pillows, and having to pee in the middle of the night in the pouring rain but mainly because supper was delicious.
-In difficult and trying circumstances Man had proved he could cook.
+While we were away, a local urchin thought fit to stone the tent causing a small rip.
+On our return, Man, in the best boy scout manner, pulled a repair kit out of his bag and mended it immediately.
+But my most entertaining moment of the night was watching him crouched under the tent’s petite canopy, umbrella in hand, cooking quail and vegetables on a saucepan balanced on the smallest of Camping Gaz stoves, while I sat inside, cross-legged, dry, and holding a glass of red.
+That moment could be said to be the making of our relationship – possibly because I didn’t complain about the lumpy lilo, the lack of pillows, and having to pee in the middle of the night in the pouring rain – but definitely because supper was delicious.
+In difficult and trying circumstances, Man had proved he could cook.